-It was set-up by the Prince of Wales after he was complemented for his help in getting young people work but urged to do the same for the over 50s who were being overlooked because of their age.
+It was set-up by the Prince of Wales after he was complemented for his help in helping young people find work.
+He was urged to do the same for the over 50s, who were being overlooked because of their age.

 - Resources – PRIME have a vast collection of free online resources to help you every step of the way as you begin your business.
 They have articles on everything from what tax help is available for new businesses to how to generate business through social media.

 - Mentoring – Once you’ve attended one of the courses, PRIME can provide you with a mentor.
-This is someone who’s an expert in their field and PRIME tries to ensure they are well-matched for the type of business you want to start.
 Mentors are good for discussing ideas, asking questions and generally supporting you on your journey.

-To be eligible to apply for help from PRIME you must be 50 or older and unemployed or facing redundancy.
+To be eligible to apply for help from PRIME you must be 50 or older.
+As well as unemployed or facing redundancy.